UChicagoPhysicsLabs/PositronEmissionTomography/docs/3d_printing.rst

 The body of the linear stage rests on three parts to hekp support it: a pair of feet and the center channel.
 Note that the channel is also designed to fit the same Al bar as the PMT holder.

-If you are building your own HV power supply, an enclosure can be found here: **WIP**
+If you are building your own HV power supply, an enclosure can be found here: `HV Enclosure files <https://github.com/UChicagoPhysicsLabs/PositronEmissionTomography/tree/main/3D%20Printing/HV%20Enclosure>`_

 The bottom, middle and top will need to be printed separately, and the middle should have support added.
 The holes are designed to withstand a bit of drooping but better safe than sorry.